Stocks, commodities regain footing after dropping on trade worries

-NEW YORK (Reuters) - Stock markets around the world bounced back on Thursday, with U.S. gains led by merger activity and earnings optimism that offset concerns over an escalating U.S. trade battle with China that had weighed on markets a day earlier.
+NEW YORK (Reuters) - Stock markets around the world bounced back on Thursday, with U.S. gains led by merger activity and earnings optimism that offset concerns over an escalating U.S. trade battle with China.

-Metals also rebounded, with bargain-hunting investors scrambling to buy, while oil prices struggled to hold on after clawing back big losses.
+Metals also rebounded, with bargain-hunting investors scrambling to buy, while oil prices flailed around after clawing back big losses from the day before.

-There was also some relief for markets as President Donald Trump came out of a meeting of the NATO military alliance in Belgium with a positive assessment, after a string of earlier barbs.
+There was also some relief for markets as U.S. President Donald Trump came out of a meeting of the NATO military alliance in Belgium with a positive assessment after a string of earlier barbs.

 “We had a fantastic meeting at the end,” Trump told reporters.
 “Very unified, very strong, no problem.”